US fighter jets stage mock bombing drill over Korean Peninsula

 The bomber flights are a common response to North Korean actions that the United States and its allies perceive as hostile.

-B-1s flew over the Korean Peninsula following both of Pyongyang's successful tests of intercontinental ballistic missiles, the type of weapons designed to deliver nuclear warheads to far-off locations like the mainland United States.
+B-1s flew over the Korean Peninsula following both of Pyongyang's successful tests of intercontinental ballistic missiles, the type of weapons designed to deliver nuclear warheads to far-off locations such as the US mainland.

-The bombers flew from Andersen Air Force Base on the island of Guam, the closest US territory to North Korea and the target of North Korean threats in recent weeks.
+The bombers flew from Andersen Air Force Base on Guam, the closest US territory to North Korea and the target of North Korean threats in recent weeks.

-The state-run Korean Central News Agency said that the Tuesday missile launch was "a meaningful prelude to containing Guam," which it then called the "advanced base of invasion" for US forces.
+The state-run Korean Central News Agency said that Tuesday's missile launch was "a meaningful prelude to containing Guam," which it called the "advanced base of invasion" for US forces.

-In a follow-up statement Thursday, KCNA promised future launches "targeting the Pacific, where the US imperialist aggressor forces' bases are stationed."
+In a follow-up statement Thursday, the agency promised future launches "targeting the Pacific, where the US imperialist aggressor forces' bases are stationed."

-"It should not be forgotten even a moment that the whole of South Korea can turn into ruins," the statement added.
+"It should not be forgotten even a moment that the whole of South Korea can turn into ruins," the statement said.

-South Korea and the US are currently engaged in joint military exercises, which kicked off last week.
-The annual exercises always infuriate Pyongyang, and some have called for them to be called off or scaled back as a show of good faith that might bring Kim back to the negotiating table.
+South Korea and the United States are currently engaged in joint military exercises, which kicked off last week.
+The annual exercises always infuriate Pyongyang, and some have called for them to be called off or scaled back as a show of good faith that might bring North Korean leader Kim Jong Un back to the negotiating table.

-Speaking at a regular news conference Thursday, Chinese Ministry of Foreign Affairs spokeswoman Hua Chunying seemed to reference the largely simulated drills, saying the situation the Korean Peninsula "is not like a movie script or computer game."
+At a news conference Thursday, Chinese Ministry of Foreign Affairs spokeswoman Hua Chunying seemed to be referring to the largely simulated drills when she said the situation in the Korean Peninsula "is not like a movie script or computer game."

 "It is real.
 It exists," she said.
 "It is an important and serious issue that directly affects people's safety in the South and North.
 And it also affects the peace of the whole region.
 We hope every side makes rational judgments and wise decisions in a responsible manner for the people and regional peace and stability. "